Dictionary: O-BE'DI-ENT-LY – OB'JECT

 1. To comply with the commands, orders or instructions of a superior, or with the requirements of law, moral, political or municipal; to do that which is commanded or required, or to forbear doing that which is prohibited.
 He who has learned to obey, will know how to command.
 Children, obey your parents in the Lord.
 Eph. vi.
 Servants, obey in all things your masters.
 Col. iii.

 3. To submit to the direction or control of.
 Seamen say, the ship will not obey the helm.
-Let not sin therefore reign in your mortal body, that ye should obey it ht the lusts thereof.
+Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
 Rom. vi.
 James iii.

-O-BEY-ED, pp.
+O-BEY'ED, pp.

 Complied with; performed; as command; yielded to.

-O-BEY-ER, n.
+O-BEY'ER, n.

 One who yields obedience.

-O-BEY-ING, ppr.
+O-BEY'ING, ppr.

 Complying with commands; submitting to.

-O-BEY-ING-LY, adv.
+O-BEY'ING-LY, adv.

 Complyingly; submissively.